-The Murray, Hong Kong designed in 1969 by British architect Ron Phillips as a government office, the Murray Building garnered considerable acclaim for its pioneering energy efficiency years before sustainability was a consideration.
-In 2018, after undergoing meticulous renovation, the 26-floor masterpiece reopened as a high-end hotel.
+Designed in 1969 by British architect Ron Phillips as a government office, the Murray Building garnered considerable acclaim for its pioneering energy efficiency years before sustainability was a consideration.
+In 2018, after undergoing meticulous renovation. the 27-floor masterpiece reopened as a high-end hotel.
 Led by Sir Norman Foster's architectural firm.
-Foster + Partners, with Phillips as a consultant, the adaptive-reuse project retained distinctive features, including its arched colonnades and recessed windows, while incorporating materials such as marble and gold anodised aluminium.
-The Murray caters to business executives and leisure quests alike, offering a peaceful retreat in the city's financial centre.
-Additionally, the site celebrates a magnificent Cassia iavanica tree that predates the building. adding to its charm and elegance.
+Foster + Partners, with Phillips as a consultant. the adaptive-reuse project retained distinctive features, including its arched colonnades and recessed windows. while incorporating materials such as marble and gold anodised aluminium.
+The Murray caters to CEOs and other executives, offering a peaceful retreat in the city's financial centre.
+Additionally, the site celebrates a magnificent Cassia iavanica tree that predates the building, adding to its charm and elegance.